-When done right, pork loin is low cost, big flavor.
-Done poorly, you can end up with a dry, flavorless slab.
-But give this roast some special treatment with a dry brine and slow applewood smoke, and this inexpensive cut has a high payoff with lots of flavor and tender results.
+Delicious smoked pork loin is a low-cost, big-flavor roast that pairs with so many things.
+When you give it the special treatment with a dry brine and low and slow applewood smoke, and this inexpensive cut has a high payoff with lots of flavor and tender results.

 The Difference Between Pork Loin and Pork Tenderloin